Ally Watt: Club career

-North Carolina Courage and Melbourne City, 2020
+Melbourne City and North Carolina Courage

 On January 16, 2020, Watt was selected 6th overall by the North Carolina Courage in the 2020 NWSL College Draft.
 She was not initially signed to the team and on January 30, 2020, she signed for Melbourne City in Australia for the remainder of the 2019–20 W-League season which ran congruently with the NWSL offseason.
 She made her professional debut as a substitute on February 16, 2020, in a 4–0 win away at Melbourne Victory.
 She scored her first goal for the club in the following matchweek against Western Sydney Wanderers.
-Watt appeared in all five games to conclude the season including a behind-closed-doors grand final victory due to the COVID-19 pandemic.
+Watt appeared in all five games to conclude the season.
+This included the grand final victory on 21 March, held behind closed doors due to the COVID-19 pandemic.
 Watt described the match as "a little different" but "historical" before rushing to catch a flight back to America after the match due to the uncertainty of international travel.

 On June 19, 2020, Watt signed a two-year contract with North Carolina Courage ahead of the 2020 NWSL Challenge Cup.
 She made her debut for the North Carolina Courage on June 27 in the Challenge Cup but was injured in the 13th minute, suffering an ACL tear that ruled her out for the remainder of 2020 season.

-OL Reign, 2021–22
+OL Reign

 Watt was traded to OL Reign at the end of the 2020 season and made five appearances for the club during the 2021 season.
 She made her debut for the club during a 3–2 win against Chicago Red Stars on October 10, 2021, which secured a berth to the NWSL Playoffs for the Reign.
 OL Reign were ultimately eliminated in the Playoffs by eventual champion Washington Spirit.

 During the 2022 season, Watt was a starting forward in 3 the 14 games she played.
 On July 1, her pass to Jess Fishlock who served the throughball assist to Bethany Balcer helped lift the Reign to a 2–0 win over North Carolina Courage.

-Orlando Pride, 2022–
+Orlando Pride

 On August 15, 2022, Watt was traded to Orlando Pride in exchange for $125,000 in allocation money.

+On July 17, 2024, she extended her contract through 2025 with an option for 2026.
+She helped the Pride win the NWSL Shield with the best record in the league.
+In the playoff quarterfinals, she provided two assists in the first half as the Pride won 4–1 against the Chicago Red Stars.
+In the semifinals, she again had an assist to help win 3–2 against the Kansas City Current.
+She started in the 2024 NWSL Championship against the Washington Spirit, which the Pride won 1–0 on a goal from Barbra Banda.

+Denver Summit FC

+On August 19, 2025, Watt signed with NWSL expansion team Denver Summit FC, which plans to begin play in 2026.
+A Colorado native, Watt was the team's first player signed.
+She was immediately loaned back to the Orlando Pride for the remainder of the 2025 season.